k4z01/WeKnora-SQL-Validation-Bypass/weknora-sql-validation-bypass.md

 # Summary

 A user with the **Viewer** role can list and read arbitrary files from the WeKnora server's filesystem via the `data_analysis` agent tool.
-Because the default local storage backend keeps every workspace's uploaded documents under a single directory tree (`/data/files`), this also allows a user in one workspace to enumerate and read the documents of all other workspaces on the instance.
+Since the default local storage backend keeps every workspace's uploaded documents under a single directory tree (`/data/files`), this also allows a user in one workspace to enumerate and read the documents of all other workspaces on the instance.

-This is the same root-cause class as CVE-2026-30860 ("the validation system fails to recursively inspect child nodes")

 ## Details